 In particular, she'll do this as he sits to put on clean socks, making sure she rolls on top of his feet as well as the floor.
 She also rolls and cries in every puddle of sunshine she can find, especially on cold winter mornings.
 Finally, she rolls in the evening, mostly when the dog (spit!) is getting attention.

-Not A Dog Behavior
+Not a Dog Behavior

+While dogs roll onto their back as a sign of deference or submission, kitty rolling instead serves as a solicitation for attention.
 Rolling also spreads self-scent when Kitty rubs her head and cheeks on the floor, as well as providing a self-massage.
 Cats love routine, so once a pattern is established, the rolling also becomes a comforting kitty ritual.

+Giving her that attention "pays" her for rolling—that's positive reinforcement of the behavior—so she'll repeat the rolling again the next time she wants more of the same.
 Just don't assume she's asking for a tummy rub the way dogs do when they roll over, or your hand may get grabbed and bunny-kicked into submission!